slackapi/node-slack-sdk/docs/content/getting-started.md

 If you see the same output as above, we're ready to start.

-## Sending a message with the Web API
+## Send a message with the Web API

 In this guide we'll post a simple message that contains the current time.
 We'll also follow the best practice of keeping secrets outside of your code (do not hardcode sensitive data).